DBHub (Universal Database Gateway) MCP server

 Stats

-DBHub is a universal database gateway implementing the Model Context Protocol (MCP) server interface, allowing AI tools like Claude Desktop and Cursor to connect to and explore different databases.
-It serves as a bridge between MCP-compatible clients and various database systems including PostgreSQL, MySQL, SQL Server, SQLite, MariaDB, and Oracle.
+DBHub is a universal database gateway implementing the Model Context Protocol (MCP) server interface.
+It enables MCP-compatible clients like Claude, Cursor, or VSCode with Copilot to connect to and interact with various databases including PostgreSQL, MySQL, MariaDB, SQL Server, and SQLite.

 docker run --rm --init \